 Prepare Your Forklifts For Cold Weather

-It’s late October, the days are getting shorter, and winter is looming in NE Pennsylvania.
+Winter is on its way to NE Pennsylvania, along with all its challenges.
 So it’s a good time to review our maintenance tips for cold-weather, along with some advice about keeping your operators comfortable in the frigid weather.

 Just as lift trucks need extra care for hot weather, precautions for cold-weather months are equally important.
 Low temps can severely impact a forklifts’ ability to perform to its best capacity.
 Issues like tubing leaks, dead batteries, and cracked radiators can be the result of not having your forklift cold-weather ready.